Tokyo Facts 東京基本情報

 Facts about Tokyo

-Tokyo is a vast city, and it would take more than a lifetime to properly get to know it.
-Here is a collection of facts about Tokyo for an overview of Japan's capital city.
+Tokyo is a vast metropolis, and it would take more than a lifetime to properly get to know it.
+Here is a collection of basic facts about Tokyo for a 5-minute overview of Japan's capital city.

 Tokyo is the capital city of Japan, and the biggest city in Japan in terms of population and area.
 Tokyo is located roughly in the middle of the Japanese archipelago facing the Pacific Ocean.
 Tokyo is on the Kanto plain, bordering Tokyo Bay, 35 degrees 41 minutes north latitude and 139 degrees 46 minutes east longitude.